 November to December: Heading Home

-The short rains arrive in November, pulling the herds back south through the eastern Serengeti.
+In November and December the herds move back south through the eastern Serengeti, and the traveller follows them toward the calving grounds.
+The short rains arrive in November and pull the herds down out of the north.
 By December, the migration is in full southbound flow, heading toward the Ngorongoro Conservation Area and the southern Serengeti plains where the whole cycle will begin again with calving in January.

 December safaris have a magic of their own.
 The combination of migration movement, lush green landscapes, newborn animals from non migratory species, and the festive season atmosphere at the camps creates something really special.
 Some of our most memorable client safaris have been December departures and I think more people should consider it.